subwaymatch/park-blog-hugo/content/blog_posts/20250118_weird_behaviors_in_R.md

 v <- c(1, 2, 3)
 ```

-Here is a seemingly simple task - how do you print out the container type of the vector `v`?
+Here is a seemingly simple task - how do you get the container type of the vector `v`?

 I'm looking for a straightforward function that would return "vector" if I pass `v` as an argument.